hbctraining/Intro-to-ChIPseq-flipped/lessons/troubleshooting_chipseq_partI.md

 > **If my mapping rate is low, do I discard my sample?** Do not discard your sample, rather you will want to:
 > 1. Flag the sample as low quality.
 Keep an eye out for QC metrics later in the workflow for that same sample.
 > 2. Troubleshoot the sample.
-Take the unmapped reads and BLAST the sequences.
+Take the unmapped reads and BLAST the sequences; if the reads are not mapping to the genome, where are they mapping?
 It's possible you might identify a high level of contamination from another organism.

 * Determining the **percent uniquely mapping reads**, ideally this would be > 60% of the total read depth of your sample.
 The higher the percentage the more usable data you have to work with.
    *  High duplication can be a result of over-amplification.